 It is often a good idea to review and sign a new contract renewal to make sure that everyone is on the same page about the new contract.

 Is it legal to change a contract after signing it?

 Yes.
 You can nearly always change a contract after you have signed it, so long as everyone agrees to a Contract Amendment.
 Generally, you cannot change a contract by yourself without an agreement by everyone who signed the previous contract.

 While you can sometimes change a contract by agreeing with the other party in a conversation, it is smart to get any changes in writing.
 Many contracts specifically require amendments to be in writing and signed.
 Having signatures from both parties on a written document can help make sure the changes are legally enforceable.

-If you need help reviewing or refreshing your contracts for 2022, reach out to a Rocket Lawyer On Call® attorney.
+If you need help reviewing or refreshing your contracts for 2023, reach out to a Rocket Lawyer network attorney.